NickMC05/NickMC05/README.md

 I'm a Roblox/Unity game developer.
 My main role is as a programmer specializing in gameplay programming and AI NPC behaviors.

-I create various kinds of games that connect and entertain millions of players around the world.
+I create various kinds of games that connect and entertain millions of players worldwide.
 I also own and lead Nicknation Games, a game development community that shares my passion for innovation and creativity.

 ## My Stats